-The BriefBCD Meetings & Events was asked to manage a Product Launch Event for a new Life Sciences client.
-Unexpectedly, the COVID-19 pandemic hit, and the event could no longer take place face to face.
-The client decided to move forward with transitioning the experience to a virtual event.
-BCD M&E had only 3 weeks to plan the event and bring it to life in a now virtual environment.
+The BriefBCD Meetings & Events was asked to manage a product launch event for a new Life Sciences client.
+Unexpectedly, the COVID-19 pandemic hit and the event could no longer take place in-person.
+The client decided to move forward with transitioning the live experience to a virtual one.
+BCD M&E had only 3 weeks to plan the event and bring it to life in a virtual environment.

-The SolutionThis was the client’s first virtual product launch therefore, they wanted to create a memorable experience for attendees.
-BCD M&E suggested a Virtual (3D) Venue experience.
+The SolutionThis was the client’s first virtual product launch, therefore they wanted to create a memorable experience for attendees.
+BCD M&E suggested a 3D virtual venue experience.
 This allowed participants to have one-on-one interaction with areas for both private and public conversations.
-It also included a virtual trade show with stands for numerous Sales Representatives to present successful case studies on the product.
+It also included a virtual trade show with stands for Sales Representatives to present successful case studies on the product.
 For those unable to join the virtual venue, a live broadcast was streamed.

-As this was the first time for the Speakers to present on a virtual event, the BCD M&E team provided coaching to the speakers on how to successfully present in a virtual setting.
+As this was the first time for the speakers to present during a virtual event, the BCD M&E team provided coaching on how to successfully present in a virtual setting.

-The ResultsParticipants enjoyed the opportunity to still have one on one interaction within a virtual event.
-The virtual venue allowed these attendees to still have real interaction during a time when quarantine was in place.
-Many attendees who originally joined via broadcast, switched to the virtual venue connection once they saw the interactive experience it provided.
-The Q&A and speaker sessions were also a success.
-The client was pleased with the outcome of this Virtual Product Launch Event and plans to consider this model again moving forward.
+The ResultsParticipants enjoyed the opportunity to still have one-on-one interaction within a virtual event.
+The virtual venue allowed attendees to have real-time interaction during a period when quarantine lockdown was in place.
+Many attendees who originally joined via the broadcast switched to the virtual venue connection once they saw the interactive experience it provided.
+The Q&A and speaker sessions were also such a success that the client plans to consider this model again moving forward.

 “Due to the success of this event, we'll definitely utilize this platform for future events.”